Infection with cytomegalovirus (CMV)

 What is cytomegalovirus and what happens when someone is infected with it?

-Pregnant women can pass on the cytomegalovirus to the fetus, particularly if they are infected for the first time during the initial trimester.
-Women trying for a baby can take a test before a planned pregnancy to see whether they have already had a CMV infection.
+Pregnant women can pass on the cytomegalovirus to the unborn child, particularly if they are infected for the first time shortly before or during pregnancy.

 What are infectious diseases?